ChainSQL/chainsql-lib/docs/index.md

 `connect(): Promise<void>`

-Tells the RippleAPI instance to connect to its rippled server.
+Tells the ChainsqlAPI instance to connect to its rippled server.

 ### Parameters